 Block Chart in QlikView is useful to visualize the text data.
-For example, If are looking for Most commonly used Tags in your website, or trending Twitter hashtags then you can use this Block chart.
-In this article we will show you, How to Create a Block Chart in QlikView with example.
-For this we are going to use the data present in the following Excel table.
+For example, If you are looking for the Most commonly used Tags on a website or trending Twitter hashtags, then use this QlikView Block chart.
+Let us see how to Create a Block Chart in QlikView with an example.
+For this, we are going to use the data present in the following Excel table.

-From the below screenshot you can see that, we are loading the above specified excel sheet into the QlikView.
-I suggest you to refer Import data from Excel to QlikView article to understand the steps involved in importing the excel tables.
+From the screenshot below, see that we are loading the above specified excel sheet into the QlikView.
+Refer Import data from Excel to QlikView article to understand importing the excel tables.

 Create a Block Chart in QlikView

-In this example we will create a Block chart for all the states that are present in our data source.
-To do this, we are going to use the State Column as the dimension data, and the Sales Amount expression as the Block size.
+In this example, we create a Block chart for all the states that are present in our data source.
+To do this, we use the State Column as the dimension data and the Sales Amount expression as the Block size.

 We can create a QlikView Block chart in multiple ways: Please navigate to Layout Menu, select the New Sheet Object, and then select the Charts.. option

-Another approach: Right-click on the Report area will open the Context menu.
-From the context menu, Please select the New Sheet Object, and then select the Charts.. option.
+Another approach: Right-click on the Report area opens the Context menu.
+Please select the New Sheet Object, and then select the Charts.. option.

-Either ways, it will open a new window to create a Block Chart.
-As you can see from the below screenshot, we assigned a new name called Block Chart Example to our chart, and then selected the Block Chart as the chart type
+Either way, it opens a new window to create a Block Chart in QlikView.
+From the screenshot below, see that we assigned a new name called Block Chart Example to our chart, and then selected the Block Chart as the chart type

-Please select the Dimension column that you want to use in your Block chart.
+Please select the Dimension column to use in the Block chart.
 For this example, we are adding the State dimension to the used dimension section.
-It means, it will create a separate block for each state.
+It means it creates a separate block for each state.

-Once you click on the Next button, it will open an Expression page and on top of that, a pop up window called Edit Expression will be opened.
-You can use this window to write the custom expression for your Block Chart data, or you can select the Columns.
+Clicking the Next button opens an Expression page, and on top of that, a pop-up window called Edit Expression opened.
+Use this window to write the custom expression for the QlikView Block Chart data, or select the Columns.

-As you can see from the below screenshot, we are writing an expression under the Expression OK section.
-If you don’t know how to write an expression then select the Filed as Sales Amount, Aggregation as Sum, and click the Paste button.
+Here, we are writing an expression under the Expression OK section.
+If you don’t know how to write an expression, select the Filed as Sales Amount, Aggregation as Sum, and click the Paste button.

-Click OK button to close the edit expression window, and then click Next button.
+Click the OK button to close the Block chart edit expression window, and click the Next button.

-Next page is used to change the look, and style of a Block chart.
-Here we are changing the Plot Color Style to Light Gradient.
+The next page is to change the look and style of a Block chart.
+Here, we are changing the Plot Color Style to Light Gradient.

-Presentation page is used to alter the Block chart presentation settings
+The Presentation page is to alter the QlikView Block chart presentation settings

-Colors page is useful to change the Color pattern of the Block chart.
+QlikView Colors page changes the Color pattern of the Block chart.
 I think you should play with them

 Next, we are formatting the Expression value.
 As we all know that the Sum of Sales Amount is money, we are selecting the money.

-You can use this page to change the Font family, style, and font size as per your requirements.
-From the below screenshot you can see that, we changed the Font = Segoe WP Black, and Font size to 11
+Use this QlikView Block Chart page to change the Font family, style, and font size as per requirements.
+From the below screenshot, see that we changed the Font = Segoe WP Black, and Font size to 11

-Use this Layout page to provide the shadow effects to your Block chart.
-Or you can apply the custom theme by clicking the Apply Theme button.
-As you can see from the below screenshot, we changed the shadow intensity to soft, and Border width to 2 (extra thickness to border).
+Use this Layout page to provide the shadow effects to the Block chart.
+Or apply the custom theme by clicking the Apply Theme button.
+Here, we changed the shadow intensity to soft, and Border width to 2 (extra thickness to the border).

-Caption page is used to style the QlikView Block Chart Caption.
-Here you can change the background, position, color, and so on for the Block Chart.
-As you can see from the below screenshot, we changed the Caption Text color.
-Once you done, click the Finish button
+The caption page is to style the QlikView Block Chart Caption.
+Here, we can change the Block Chart background, position, color, and so on for the Block Chart.
+Here, we changed the Caption Text color.
+Once completed, click the Finish button.

-Let me hover over my mouse on New South Wales state.
-As you can see from the below screenshot, it is displaying the State Name, and it’s Sales amount (Data label).
+Let us hover over the mouse in New South Wales state.
+From the screenshot below, see it is displaying the State Name, and Sales amount (Data label).